How to visit Hoan Kiem Lake in Hanoi

 Hoan Kiem Lake.
 Photo: Xuanduongvan87/Pixabay

-The Legend of Sword Lake
+1. The Legend of the Returned Sword

 turtle tower hanoi

-2. Pen Tower and Ink Box
+3.2.
+Pen Tower and Ink Box – Tribute to Knowledge

 pen tower